Answers

 This longer instruction sequence serves to prove to the processor that the resulting capability (in cs1) was constructed using valid transformations.
 In particular, the csetaddr allows the processor to check that the combination of the old capability (in ca0) and the new address (in a1) remains representable.

-4. While the in-memory, byte representation of q and r are identical, q has been manipulated as bytes rather than as a capability and so has had its tag zeroed.
+4. While the in-memory, byte representation of q and r are identical, r has been manipulated as bytes rather than as a capability and so has had its tag zeroed.
 (Specifically, the csb zero, 32(csp) instruction cleared the tag associated with the 16-byte granule pointed to by 32(csp); the subsequent clc transferred this zero tag to cs1.)